hipay/hipay-docs/hipay-enterprise-sdk-android/02-Prerequisites-and-recommendations.md

 ## Checkout workflow integration

-This section informs you about the scope of the HiPay Fullservice SDK for Android.
+This section informs you about the scope of the HiPay Enterprise SDK for Android.
 Some parts of the checkout are integrated on the client side (i.e., your mobile app, thanks to the SDK) while some other parts must be integrated on the server side.

 ### Authentication

-When you redirect users to the HiPay Android SDK's payment page, the SDK will process transactions with users' payment details using the HiPay Fullservice payment platform.
-In order for our Android SDK to process payments on the HiPay Fullservice platform, you must provide the SDK with credentials (please refer to the Configuration section for more information).
+When you redirect users to the HiPay Android SDK's payment page, the SDK will process transactions with users' payment details using the HiPay Enterprise payment platform.
+In order for our Android SDK to process payments on the HiPay Enterprise platform, you must provide the SDK with credentials (please refer to the Configuration section for more information).

 However, credentials are not sufficient.
-For each order processed by the Android SDK, the HiPay Fullservice platform must authenticate the call and validate that the merchant has allowed it.
-To do so, HiPay Fullservice leverages a signature mechanism.
+For each order processed by the Android SDK, the HiPay Enterprise platform must authenticate the call and validate that the merchant has allowed it.
+To do so, HiPay Enterprise leverages a signature mechanism.
 Once your app needs to process a payment, it must contact your own server in order to get a signature, specific to the order to be processed.

 To know how to generate a signature on the server side, please refer to the ["Generating a server-side signature"](#generating-a-server-side-signature) section.